lhdatalab/lhdatalab.github.io/_posts/2020-08-15-dfg-nellies-shelter.md

 project_link: ''
 button_icon: 'github'
 button_text: 'View on Github'
-lead_text: 'Volunteer for the Datanight (weeklong datathon) for Nellie's Shelter.
+lead_text: 'Volunteer for the Datanight (weeklong datathon) for Nellies Shelter.
 Unfortunately, due to non-disclosure agreement cannot give details.
 See tags for python packages and concepts used for the analysis.'
 ---